 Since many jobs can be outsourced overseas for $5 an hour, the local ads feature sky-high expectations: “Must be able to work with 100 per cent accuracy”, “We want someone talented beyond our imaginations”, “We only want a ‘Best-in-the-World’ employee”.

 All pre-job interviews are done by phone and the HR person gets confused about my CV as, since I’ve knocked 15 years off, it bizarrely begins with senior positions.
-When they guess I’m older, I’m asked questions like: “Do you know what social media is?
+When they guess I’m older, they change their questions to: “Do you know what social media is?
 Name some sites.
 Are you capable of learning new things?”

 End bit of the day

-As I kick back and watch Vanderpump Rules, my day can be summed up by an Ariana quote: “I’m smarter than you, I’m cooler than you, I’m prettier than you, get the f*ck over it and move on with your life.”
+Kicking back to watch Vanderpump Rules, I feel my day can be summed up by youngster Ariana’s quote: “I’m smarter than you, I’m cooler than you, I’m prettier than you, get the f*ck over it and move on with your life.”

 Not sure where to move, maybe rural Queensland?